BreanneP/schedule/README.md

 * README.md is this file you're reading right now
 * requirements.txt contains all the requirements you will need for this program
 * schedule.py handles working with the Google Calendar API and creating the body of the email
-* secrets.csv contains sender and receiver emails as well as your calendar's ID
+* secrets.csv contains receiver emails as well as your calendar's ID

 ## Sources
 * [Gmail Send Example](https://stackoverflow.com/questions/37201250/sending-email-via-gmail-python